schedin/actions-runner-fat/dockerfile-requirements.md

 1. Try only use one `apt-get install` invocations.
 But feel free to group and comment the packages in the same command.
 1. Do not change the locale.
 1. Do not make any last `apt-get clean` step.
 Instead make sure each RUN command run the recommended clean (like "rm -rf /var/lib/apt/lists/*") at the end of the command.
-1. Do not have a separate dedicated `apt-get update -y` RUN command.
-But include it at the start of a RUN command that runs `apt-get install`.
+1. Do not have a separate dedicated `apt-get update -y` RUN command, instead include it at the start of a RUN command that runs `apt-get install`.
 1. Don't forget to install helm.